• Home

 Good job on the photos and your story explaining the end product.

-• Earl Manning says:
+3. Earl Manning

-July 5, 2018 at 6:22 am
+Earl Manning on July 5, 2018 at 6:22 am

 Harlen is not only a Master shutter-clicker, but also a masterful wordsmith and story-teller.
 This story exemplifies the superb work of a dear friend and delightful yarn-spinner.